 “There was the Sony Pictures Hack, the HBO cyber attack, and the recent arrest of a man charged with stealing unfinished songs from the websites of prominent musicians and selling the work for Bitcoin.
 As more and more people store their movies, music, and pictures in the cloud and on other digital platforms, there will need to be cybersecurity professionals to secure that media.”

 Hacks on the entertainment industry don’t just harm artists hubris or work, their financial implications are far reaching.
 HBO’s decided to pay a $250,000 ransom, to try and prevent the early release of any compromised episodes or content.
 The hack could have caused even more damage and disruption to branding and advertisers.

 Ryan notes that everything is digital, and while that eases business operations it comes at a price.
 “Things need to be secured, from SoundCloud to online banking.
 People’s private information needs to be protected.”

 Ryan has completed the Introductory class and will graduate in the near future.
 For him there was no question as to whether he would continue in the program.
 As an individual with an existing career, Ryan needed a program that accounts for his existing professional and personal commitments.
 Ryan looks forward to using his skills to help people and artists protect their art, while building and securing infrastructure.

 Ryan Feder is on his way to a fulfilling, in-demand, and exciting career.
 With 3.5 million cybersecurity job openings by 2021, the time to get into the industry is now.
-Education and certification is the key.
-Find out more about the University of Miami Cybersecurity Program by clicking here.
+Education and certification are the key.
+Find out more about the University of Miami Cybersecurity Cybersecurity Bootcamp by clicking here.